Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 $$

 ### Effective mass of the polaron
-In the previous subsection we discussed the polaron size under two conditions:(1) the fast moving polaron with a size of $l_1$ and (2) the slow moving polaron (comparing to the lattice vibration frequency) with a size of $l_2$.
-We now propose a simple model, which **treated the ions and polarons as point charges**, to calculate the effective mass of the polaron. **In the model the polarization induced by polaron is represented by the displacement of ions**, and the effective mass of the polaron is then derived from the sum of kinetic energies of vibrating ions and mobile polaron.
+In the previous subsection we discussed the polaron size under two conditions:(1) the fast moving electron with a size of $l_1$ and (2) the slow moving electron (comparing to the lattice vibration frequency) with a size of $l_2$.
+We now propose a simple model, which **treated the ions as point charges**, to calculate the effective mass of the polaron. **In the model the polarization induced by the polaron is represented by the displacements of ions**, and the effective mass of the polaron is then derived from the sum of kinetic energies of vibrating ions and mobile polaron.

 Let us first derive an expression for the polarization field $\mathbf{P}$, because by the definition of Eq.(0) $\mathbf{P}$ is related to the displacement of charge centers.
-Since we consider ions in the lattice as point charges (e.g. the lattice sketched in Figure 4), the displacement of charge centers (see Figure 1) is the displacements of ions' coordinates.
+Since we consider ions in the lattice as point charges (e.g. the lattice sketched in Figure 4), the displacements of charge centers (see Figure 1) is ions' displacements.
 In Figure 3 we assumed that the induced polarization field is Coulombic outside the localized charge distribution, and is constant inside the confined charge distribution.
 Use Eq.(14) and the definition of electric field strenth to give:

 $$
 \left.\begin{array}{rl}